nickeblewis/www-nicklewis-blog-astro/src/pages/posts/a-walk-around-silchester.md

 ## St Mary the Virgin, Silchester
 ![](/images/_DSC1829.jpeg)
 Looking for perspectives in photography leads to many different possibilities, as I had tried the other angle where you look along the pews but that hadn't worked in this case.
-So I tried this angle, I wanted to pick up on the prayer cushions (is that what they are called??
-Sorry not a church goer but love churches).
+So I tried this angle, I wanted to pick up on the prayer cushions.
 ![](/images/_DSC1830.jpeg)

 ![](/images/_DSC1835.jpeg)